 Entertaining your baby at home is simple and free or pretty cheap.
 I had my little one at the end of September and where I live in Texas, it’s still kind of warm.
 Heading into November and December the temperatures can drop, kind of forcing you to stay indoors.

-Regardless of the month you have your baby, at least some of the early days will be spent in your home.
+Regardless of the month your baby arrives, at least some of the early days will be spent in your home.
 Here’s what we did to avoid going stir crazy!

 1. Play music and dance with baby